Home Articles

 Only call these methods on the main thread.

 Call setNeedsLayout to manually schedule an update layout pass.
-Call layoutIfNeeded to force an immediate update to the view frames from the model.
+Call layoutIfNeeded to force an immediate update on the view frames from the model.

 layoutIfNeeded